gurram46/question-uploader-ui/README.md

 ## API Integration

-The frontend integrates with two main API endpoints:
+The frontend integrates with the DocQuest backend deployed at `https://docquest-questions-backend.onrender.com` with two main API endpoints:

 ### POST /uploadquestion
 Uploads a new question with the following payload structure: